suffolklibraries/lgc/content/collections/events/brighten-the-corners-saturday.md

         text: 'find the programme here'
       -
         type: text
-        text: ' to see the line up.'
+        text: .
   -
     type: paragraph
     content:
       -
         type: text
         text: 'All ages are welcome, with under 16s accompanied by an adult.
-Please be aware that there will be strong language during the day time, so the event may not be family friendly. '
+Please be aware that there will be strong language during the day time, so the event may not be family-friendly. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'The venue has step free access, there aren''t toilets inside but there will be port-a-loos outside the venue.
+        text: 'The venue has step-free access, there aren''t toilets inside but there will be port-a-loos outside the venue.
 There will also be a bar inside the venue.'
   -
     type: paragraph
     content: